thoughtspot/thoughtspot.github.io/_reference/tscli-command-ref.md

   * `--include` *`INCLUDE`*

     Specifies a comma separated list of logs to include.
-Each entry is either a "selector" or a glob for matching files.
-Selectors must be among: `all`, `orion`, `system`, `ts`.
-Anything starting with `/` is assumed to be a glob pattern, and it is interpreted through `find(1)`.
+Each entry is either a "selector" or a glob for matching files.Selectors must be among: `all`, `orion`, `system`, `ts`.
+Anything starting with `/` is assumed to be a glob pattern and interpreted via `find(1)`.
 Other entries are ignored.
 Put single quotes around the param value to prevent undesired glob expansion (default:
     `all`)